Back

 Depending on the circumstances, individuals may have rights to request access, correction, deletion, restriction, objection, and data portability.

-Requests should be reviewed against the platform's controller/processor allocation and any legal obligations to retain financial, fraud, or refund records.
+Where a participant uses the self-service deactivation flow, we will normally move the account into the lifecycle process described above rather than immediately erasing every related record.
+Requests should be reviewed against the platform's controller/processor allocation and any legal obligations to retain financial, fraud, refund, or accounting records.

 Privacy questions and rights requests should be sent to the contact details made available through the platform or the relevant event organiser, depending on the service and the role of each party.